 Regional staff in Douglas coordinates a data collection program for halibut and groundfish in conjunction with a region wide Chinook salmon harvest studies project.
-The project leader is Mike Jaenicke while assistant project biologists were also located in Ketchikan (Dennis Hubartt [retired as of October 2003 and replaced by Kathleen Wendt]) and in Juneau (Bruce White).
+The project leader is Mike Jaenicke while assistant project biologists were also located in Ketchikan (Kathleen Wendt) and in Juneau (Diana Tersteeg).
 The project biometrician (Steve Fleischman) is located in Anchorage.
-About 20 technicians at major ports in the Southeast region interview both anglers and charter operators and then collect data from sport harvests of halibut and groundfish while also collecting data on sport harvests of salmon.
+A total of 21 technicians work at the major ports in the Southeast region, where they interview both anglers and charter operators and then collect data from sport harvests of halibut and groundfish while also collecting data on sport harvests of salmon.
 Data collected on groundfish are limited to species composition, length of halibut and lingcod, and sex of lingcod; no otoliths or other age structures are collected.
-Data are provided to the Alaska Board of Fisheries, other ADF&G staff, the public, and a variety of other agencies such as the NPFMC.
+Data are provided to the Alaska Board of b.
+Southcentral Region Sport Fish

+Fisheries, other ADF&G staff, the public, and a variety of other agencies such as the NPFMC and the IPHC.